mathemartins/amjumfb/README.md

 ## Framework

-Minloans NG uses [Django](https://www.djangoproject.com/), Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+ [Django](https://www.djangoproject.com/), Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
 It's free and open source as the foundation framework and [Module](https://github.com/minloansng/module) package for Apps.

-## Usage

-* Subscription Based Plan On [Minloansng](https://www.minloans.com.ng) and [Npm](https://nodejs.org/en/download)

 ## Contributing